 This pontoon boat slide has four molded steps for climbing up, plus two molded handles you can push off (for extra momentum and bigger splashes on an eight-foot slide).

-The material is heavy-duty, UV-treated and reinforced PVC made of 1,000 denier polyester.
-And the seams are hot-air, overlap welded for extra durability.
+The material is heavy-duty UV-treated and reinforced PVC made of 1,000 denier polyester.
+The seams are hot-air overlap welded for extra durability.

-This pontoon boat slide looks sporty and adventurous!
-It kinda reminds you of an actual emergency spillway, with bright reds and caution stripes.
-As an adult, you might care less about what it’s appearance, but kids have stronger imaginations!
+This pontoon boat slide looks sporty and adventurous.
+It kinda reminds you of an actual emergency spillway with its bright reds and caution stripes.
+As an adult, you might care less about its appearance, but kids have stronger imaginations.

 Materials are heavy duty and made to last a lifetime (if properly stored and maintained).